isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-paint-for-glass/index.md

 However, the paint keeps on getting separated and forms lumps during application and the best remedy is to keep on constantly shaking.
 The shaking plays a vital role in helping you achieve a uniform spray for your surface.
 The spray also releases a lot of paint per time and thereby making your spray work time saving and convenient.
 You can also apply this paint with stencils to achieve a glass with customized-edges.

-Pros:
-- Fast-drying
-- Translucent finish
-- Durable
-- Made in USA
+Pros: - Fast-drying - Translucent finish - Durable - Made in USA

-Cons:
-- Needs constant shaking during application
+Cons: - Needs constant shaking during application

+> See Also: > Heat Gun for Removing Paint

 ###  [5.
 Krylon-K05150107 ColorMaster Paint + Primer](https://www.amazon.com/dp/B000QSZFZ6/?tag=p-policy-20)